Equicord/Equibot/assets/support/vencord-debug.md

 emoji: 🐛
 ---

-Please share your Vencord debug info by running the `/vencord-debug` slash command!
+Please share your Equicord debug info by running the `/equicord-debug` slash command!